 The village green is an open, grassy space with nice shady trees and benches and a playground with antique games and toys ... a great space for the kids to burn off energy while the parents relax nearby.

-They also host teddy bear picnics, live theatre, and Thanksgiving, Hallowe’en and Christmas events.
+They also host teddy bear picnics and live theatre.

 You’ll find the village at 2609 Fanshawe Park Rd.
 E., London, Ontario inside the Fanshawe Conservation Area.
 This conservation area has boating and camping facilities too.